AdobeDocs/workfront.en/help/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-docs.md

 # Upload documents from Adobe Photoshop

-You can upload your projects as documents for a quick review and approval or simply to store in `Adobe Workfront`.
+You can upload your projects as documents for a quick review and approval or simply to store in Adobe Workfront.

 ## Access requirements